Dagem17/LITA_CAPSTONE_PROJECT/README.md

 ---

 - Top-Selling Products: Shoes, Shirts and Hats contribute the highest revenue, indicating strong demand.
-- Regional Performance: The South region drives the most sales, suggesting a robust customer base, while other regions have growth potential.
+- Regional Performance: The south region generates the highest sales, indicating a strong customer base.
+This suggests that marketing efforts should focus on retaining these customers while exploring opportunities to grow in underperforming regions like the North and West.
-- Seasonal Trends: Sales peak during certain months, highlighting the need for seasonal stock adjustments and marketing campaigns.
+- Seasonal Trends: Sales peak in February and July, likely due to holiday and mid-year shopping trends.
+To capitalize on this, the business should launch targeted promotions and optimize inventory levels ahead of these months.

 ## Project 2: Customer Segmentation Analysis